imgladnotu/Docs-Edit/docs/Lua/callbacks.md

 Called every time the game receives a user message from the server.
 This can be chat messages, voic menu interactions etc.

+### `FrameStageNotify(ClientFrameStage)`

+Called when starting, rendering and ending a frame.
+The current stage of the frame is passed as a parameter.

 ## Usage

 ### `Register(type, name, callback)`